 Some companies have acted on the observation that women workers are often be more reliable and responsible than men.
 One company had increased the daily wage of women workers as part of a conscious effort to recognise the value of women's work.
 Palmar has a policy of only recruiting women for a number of tasks in the packing plant, including picking off flower remains, removing and washing protectors and spraying, and as a result its packing plants employ a higher number of women than elsewhere.
-Jasafrut has recently decided to increase the proportion of female full-time employees, allocating more tasks to women in the packing plant and reorganising the work process so that they have tasks to do on days when there is no packing process.
-In 2013, Dole initiated a pilot project with the aim of reaching 100% employment of women in the packing plant for the tasks they are permitted to do.
+Jasafrut has recently decided to increase the proportion of female full-time employees, allocating more tasks to women in the packing plant and reorganising the work process so that they have tasks to do on days when there is no packing plant for the tasks they are permitted to do.
 However, the target was later reduced to 70% and the project is currently on hold.